c0rRupT9/AVL-Trees/README.md

 # AVL-Trees
-Simple trees and AVL implemented using C++
+Simple trees and AVL implemented using C++.

 Also there are string specific functions in ``tree.hpp`` check them out too.
 These function only work if tree called using ``tree<std::string, any>``.